(The writings & opinions on this website are my own and not reflective of anyone I work for.)

 She credits a good sense of humor, great friends and a lot of insanity for getting her through.

 After Dr. Eeks learned how to kill people, she felt a karmic imbalance.
 To correct that, she eventually enrolled in medical school to learn how to save people.
-After earning her MD & realizing she hated being in a hospital and was bothered by the lack of focus on the mind-body-spirit connection and the realization that people needed to do MUCH more for themselves before they ended up with chronic and costly health conditions, she became interested in Public Health.
+After earning her MD & realizing she hated being in a hospital and being bothered by the lack of focus on the mind-body-spirit connection and having the realization that people needed to do MUCH more for themselves before they ended up with chronic and costly health conditions…, she became interested in Public Health.
 She received the Global Health Leadership Scholarship from NYU and went on to earn a Masters of Public Health from New York University’s School of Public Health, with a focus on Epidemiology.
 She did a public health internship with an organization that models and predicts Emerging Infectious Diseases, and she also studied herbalism, because she’s always been impressed with the healing powers of plants. ( Hey, so have the pharmaceutical pirates ;)) In addition to posting health blogs and podcasts here, she works as a senior public health consultant and in the field of SciComms for government and private organizations.
-She’s currently working on the COVID-19 response. ( HOwever, opinions on this website, her social media feeds and her podcast only reflect her own!)
+She’s currently working on the national public health response to COVID-19.
+(However, opinions on this website, her social media feeds and her podcast only reflect her own.)

 Dr. Eeks’ blog is a wide array of health topics, is not medical advice, and is information ONLY.
 Erin does not see patients.
 She has an MD and an MPH, but does not practice medicine.
 Her interest lies in public health, health communication, stress management, the spiritual dimension of healing and creating population-level, cost-effective public health interventions that promote health or help curb the spread of disease…, all while analyzing data to see if they work!